 For example, Health Canada is modernizing its food regulatory framework as part of the Regulatory Roadmap for Health Products and Food.

-- It has published in Canada Gazette, Part I proposed regulations to improve the format and content of the Nutrition Facts table and ingredient list, and information on sugars and colouring agents.
+- It has published in Canada Gazette, Part II, regulatory amendments to improve the format and content of the Nutrition Facts table and ingredient list, and information on sugars and colouring agents

-The CFIA's key transformation initiatives, all of which will contribute to modernizing food labelling, include the following.
+CFIA's key strategic priorities, all of which will contribute to modernizing food labelling, include the following.

 The Food Regulatory Framework